pdimov/blog/_posts/2020-09-06-why-use-the-boost-license.md

 and the others contain no such exemption.

-For the purposes of copyright law, when you compile code, the resulting object code, library code or executable program is considered _a derived work_.
+For the purposes of copyright law, when you compile the source text, the resulting object code, library code or executable program is considered _a derived work_.
 That is, the original license terms still apply to it as they would have applied to a copy of the source code, processed in some other way (reformatted, for instance.)

 What this means is that the requirement to include the copyright notice